tildeeine/tildeeine.github.io/README.md

 # Personal Homepage

 This is a personal homepage project created to practice web development and showcase both technical and personal projects.
-It serves as a portfolio to display the work I've done throughout my years at university, as well as other creative endeavors.
+It serves as a portfolio to display the work I've done throughout my years at university, as well as other projects.

-## Description

-The purpose of this project is to:

-- Practice web development using modern technologies.
-- Create a personal homepage to share a bit about myself.
-- Showcase both technical and personal projects that I'm proud of.
-- Use GitHub more effectively and practice version control.
-- Motivate myself to work on and polish projects by having a platform to display them.

-This page is mostly for myself.
-I don't expect anyone to actually check out the page, but it's a fun and motivating way to keep track of my personal development and the projects I am proud of.
-It allows me to see my own growth and accomplishments over time.
-If anyone else happens to see it, that's a bonus!

 ## Tech Stack